pojntfx/pojde/README.md

 If you are using a iOS device, read the following article: [Adding Trusted Root Certificates to iOS14](https://www.theictguy.co.uk/adding-trusted-root-certificates-to-ios14/). [code-server/issues/979](https://github.com/cdr/code-server/issues/979#issuecomment-557902494) might also be of use.

+If you prefer to use another browser on Linux or require the certificate to be installed system-wide, check out [How to add trusted CA certificate on CentOS/Fedora](https://www.devdungeon.com/content/how-add-trusted-ca-certificate-centosfedora).

 Note that Safari is not supported in Theia due to an [issue with WebSockets and HTTP basic auth](https://bugs.webkit.org/show_bug.cgi?id=80362).
 To use Theia on Safari, open noVNC, add it to the homescreen and use Chromium in noVNC to browse to Theia; alternatively, you can use code-server.

 ### Access